-LUMALE KARA VILLAGE EXPANSION AND SUPPORT
+LALE'S CAMP VILLAGE EXPANSION AND SUPPORT

-The supported expansion of the Kara Lumale village will help to build a more robust community of families, each working for the common interest of the village, and so also supporting the core management functions of the camp and its team.
-Building a support management team around Lale Biwa, the current camp owner and manager should be seen as a very positive long-term output.
+The supported expansion of Lale's Camp village will help to build a more robust community of families, each working for the common interest of the village, and so also supporting the core management functions of the camp and its team.
+Building a supportive management team around Lale Biwa, the current camp owner and manager should be seen as a very positive long-term output.

-Diversifying sources of revenue and income through job opportunities, training and direct revenue flows, builds a more robust and resilient future for the Kara communities.
+Diversifying sources of revenue and income through job opportunities, training and direct revenue flows builds a more robust and resilient future for the Kara communities.